Restore the Constitution Act

 (a) This Act shall be liberally construed to fulfill its purposes, including the protection of the people of [state/locality], the restoration of constitutional governance, and the preservation of lawful self-government under conditions of federal lawlessness.

-(c) No court that fails to recognize and apply the principles of Section 3(d) shall have authority to interpret, apply, or assess the validity of this Act or any of its provisions.
+(c) No court that fails to recognize and apply the principles of Section 3(d) & (e) shall have authority to interpret, apply, or assess the validity of this Act or any of its provisions.
 The constitutional framework expressed in Section 3 shall guide the construction and application of all provisions of this Act.

 SECTION 9.
 SHORT TITLE.